 Teaching mathematics for deep understanding involves two processes: teachers covering content and students discovering content.
-Knowing what needs to be covered and what can be discovered is crucial in planning for mathematical instruction and learning.
+Knowing what must be covered and what can be discovered is crucial in planning for mathematical instruction and learning.
 The content that needs to be covered (what the teacher needs to explicitly tell the students) is the social conventions or customs of mathematics.
 This content includes things such as what the symbol for an operation looks like, mathematical terminology, and conventions regarding recording of symbols.

 The content that can and should be discovered by students is the content that can be constructed by students based on their prior mathematical knowledge.
-This content includes things such as strategies and procedures, rules, and problem solving.
+This content includes things such as strategies, processes, rules, and problem solving, as well as the students' current and intuitive understandings of quantity and patterns.
 Any learning in mathematics that is a result of the logical structure of mathematics can and should be constructed by students.

-For example, in Grade 9, the students encounter similarity of 2-D shapes for the first time in outcome SS9.3 :
+For example, in Grade 6, the students encounter percent for the first time in outcome N6.5: